 - Parking requirements

-Get a total that includes taxes, pet and other extra fees.
+Get a total that includes taxes, animal and other additional fees.

 During your Stay

 - Ask a local.
-Locals may point you in the right direction.
+Local people can often point you in the right direction.

 Learn from your Stay

 Did everyone have a good time?
 We hope this guide steered you to a fantastic rental home.
 If the rental property wasn't ideal, and you'll better know how to perfect your search for the next trip.